Perfect, Fail-Proof Lemon Meringue Pie

 - Remove the pot from heat.
-Add the butter, lemon zest, and lemon juice to the pot all at once and whisk to combine.
+Add the butter, salt, lemon zest, and lemon juice to the pot all at once and whisk to combine.

 - Transfer the lemon filling to a clean mixing bowl.
 Immediately place plastic wrap directly onto the surface of the filling to prevent a skin from forming.
 Start with the meringue immediately after you made the filling.
 Remember, we want the filling to still be warm when we place the meringue on top.